 Control: Controlling, loss of autonomy

-Doubt: Abandonment, Taking fore granted
+Doubt: Abandonment, Taking for granted

 Disappointment: Guilt/shame/Embarrassed, Unfair, 2